 The AutoSync feature may only be used via the Control Registers.
+For more information, see AN-2132.

 DCLK Reset Feature

 The DCLK reset feature is available via ECM, but it is disabled by default.
 DCLKI and DCLKQ are always synchronized, by design, and do not require a pulse from DCLK\RST to become synchronized.